joist-orm/joist-orm/docs/docs/getting-started/configuration.md

 }
 ```

-Within the field hash (i.e. the value of the `firstName` key), these values are supported:
+Within the field literal, these values are supported:

 ```ts
 export interface FieldConfig {